scharlau/Temperature_Conversion/README.md

         rails generate controller convert index celsius

 This will create a controller with index and celsius methods, and set up the routes.rb file for the paths on this controller so that you can view your app at localhost:3000/convert/index.

-Now we can get started with the rounds of the exercise.
-Remember, each round should be only twelve minutes.
+Start your sever with the command

+     rails server

+With that running, we're ready to do the work.
+Just refresh the page, modify the form, try it, etc. As you have errors, just edit the file and then refresh the page.

+## Doing the Work

 You can get started by creating a form in the app/views/convert/index.html.erb file to enter the temperature to convert.
 Our form is not tied to a model, so we use the form_tag, which needs to know the name of the method in the controller, and if it's a 'get' or 'put' method.
 We're only using 'get' methods in this exercise.
 (You would use 'put' methods when you're putting persistent data onto the server.)
 You also need to give your text_field a variable name, which you retrieve in the controller.
 We finish the whole thing with an 'end' tag.